stakater/mto-docs/content/integrations/openbao/adr/0002-vco-fork-vs-cherrypick.md

 - **Status:** Accepted
 - **Date:** 2026-04-21
-- **Decision:** Cherry-pick the 11 VCO type definitions we need and write our own controllers against our bao client (Option C).
+- **Decision:** Cherry-pick the 11 VCO type definitions we need and write our own controllers against our OpenBao client (Option C).

 ## Context